-- Students must park in spaces provided for student parking ONLY.
-Beginning with the 2019-2020 school year, the Gold Lot (front) and the Blue Lot (back) have been designated for Student Parking.
+Students must park in spaces provided for student parking ONLY.
+The Gold Lot (front) and the Blue Lot (back) have been designated for Student Parking.
 No parking in visitor, handicapped, or staff parking spaces.

 - Parking permit stickers must be placed inside the front windshield, driver’s side, above the registration sticker.